sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/nAradaH/sangItamakarandaH.md

 developed into the more refined Music practised at the time of Bharata who is known as the founder of the present system of Music, although subsequent professors of the art may have further developed it and established different schools of Music by introducing innovations by their talents.

-** Bharata's** *Natya Sastra****—***Bharata's *Natya Sastra* is the most ancient of the books on Music handed down to posterity.
+** Bharata's** *Natya Sastra—***Bharata's *Natya Sastra* is the most ancient of the books on Music handed down to posterity.
 Some scholars assign it to the first century after Christ, others to the fourth century It is well known that it is difficult to decide precisely the dates of ancient authors.
 Although as already hunted above many writers on Music came after Bharata, we have no means of giving any historical account of their lives and works.

  **S'ârngadeva's** *Sangita Ratnakara—*the next author, whose work is available in print, is Sârngadeva, the author of *Sangita Ratnakara,* who lived in the reign of King Singhana of Devagırı Modern Doulatâbâd (A D 1210-1247) Among the authors of books on Music, besides the names of deities such as Sadasiva &c, S'arngadeva mentions the following names—